rpm (i.e., the program) to query the package database.Of course, although

 Lists packages that require this package (i.e. packages that this package is a dependency of).rpm -q --scripts PKGNAME

-List contents of RPM scriptlets (%pre
+List contents of RPM scriptlets (%pre, %post, etc.)

 If you are looking for a file, for example libXm.so.3 and you are not sure if it in the package openmotif-libs-32bit or openmotif22-libs-32bit you can your command: